HTTP Request Node

 500 | Server error | Check API |

-Use the If node after HTTP Request to handle different status codes:
+Use an If node after HTTP Request to handle different status codes:

 [HTTP Request] → [If: status === 200]